mongodb/mongo-ruby-driver/spec/support/certificates/README.md

 - `bundle` - these files contain the leaf certificates followed by intermediate certificates up to the CA certificates, but do not include the CA certificates.

+Keep in mind the following important notes:

+- In multi-ca.crt, the Ruby driver CA certificate must be last (the first certificate must be an unrelated certificate).

 ## Tools

 To inspect a certificate: